 Tell your health care provider if you are having a blood transfusion and you have had a reaction before.

-Donated blood is put into ABO and Rh groups to reduce the risk of transfusion reaction.
+Donated blood is put into ABO and Rh groups to reduce the risk for transfusion reaction.